Definition

 Details

-Amberdata provides up-to-date information on the account balances of different cryptocurrencies and tokens on a number of blockchain networks, including Ethereum, Bitcoin, and Binance Smart Chain.
+Amberdata provides up-to-date information on the account balances of different cryptocurrencies and tokens on a number of blockchain networks, including Ethereum, Bitcoin, Arbitrum, Optimism, Bitcoin Cash, Polygon, Litecoin, and Binance Smart Chain.
 This data includes the current balance of a specific account, as well as the transaction history for that account, allowing users to track the movement of funds over time.
+We also provide a portfolio feature that shows current balances and positions across blockchains.

 API Endpoints